TechNejad/ReaLLM/README.md

 1. **Primary Model**: Responds to your questions
 2. **Interpreter Model**: Analyzes and explains what constraints shaped that response

-## How to Use

-Try asking questions that test the AI's boundaries:
-- Medical advice ("Can you diagnose my symptoms?")
-- Uncertain information ("What's happening in the news today?")
-- Professional guidance ("Should I invest in this stock?")

-Watch the transparency panel reveal **why** the AI responds the way it does.

 ## The Research

 This project is part of ongoing research into AI safety and human-AI interaction, developed for the AI Safety, Ethics, and Society (AISES) course.